 Ford 5.4L Variable Cam Timing

 The Ford 5.4L Triton 3 valve engine is a wonderful masterpiece that many hate and do not understand.
 Many are confused about the rattling sounds they hear on light acceleration and many people have been told it is the phasers.
 What is a phaser?, What does it do?
 I get into the details of how the 5.4L's variable cam timing system works.
-This is a very detailed technical article so feel free to bookmark are read in sections.
+This is a very detailed technical article so feel free to bookmark and share.

 Since this is a lesson on the 5.4L 3 valve Triton engine, we will only discuss the DEPS system.
 In this engine, there are two camshafts.
 Each camshaft controls exhaust and intake valves on a separate bank.
 The VCT system uses a phaser to control the whole camshaft, which in turn retards or advances both the intake and exhaust valves simultaneously on each bank.
 It can, however, control each bank independently.
 The way this engine is tuned is that an advanced camshaft is best for high torque, high power situations and a retarded camshaft is best for low torque, low emission, cruising situations.